mandulaj/PiDashboard/README.md

 Type `-h` or `--help` to get a small hint about the options.

 ####Choosing port
-The default port is _3141_ so when the server starts without any parameters you should be able to access it at `localhost:3141`.
+The default port is _3141_ so when the server starts without any parameters you should be able to access it at `https://localhost:3141`.
 With `-p xxxx` the server launches on the specific port.
 However it is recommended to leave this in its default state except you know what you are doing.
-If the port is not availabe a backup port `9090` is used.
-The ports can be customized in the `config.json` file.
+The port can be customized in the `config/config.json` file.

 ####Running SSL
-By default the server launches  as an unencrypted http/tcp server.
-If you plan to contol your Pi over the internet it is strongly recommended to use SSL.
+By default the server launches as an encrypted https server.
+If you plan to control your Pi over the internet it is strongly recommended to use SSL.
-Create a `./key.pem` and `cert.pem` using openssl.
+Create a `./keys/server.key` and `./keys/server.crt` using openssl.
 You can self-sign the certificate but get over with the warnings your browser will give you.
-Add an `--key` or `--cert` option.
+Add an `--key` or `--cert` option to specify other path to the files.
 By default the server looks for both files in the `./keys` directory.
 You can specify the path for each file after each option like so:
 ```bash
 	$ sudo node PiDashboard.js --key test/keys/key.pem --cert test/keys/cert.pem
 ```
-Set `forceSSL` in the `config.json` to `true` to run the server in **https://** mode by default.
+Set `forceSSL` in the `config.json` to `false` to run the server in **http://** mode by default however as I said this is not a good idea in case you want to work over the internet.
+The app provides and SSH client which would be an open gate for anyone.
+Thus I recommend generating a 2048 bit RSA key and getting over with the browser pointing out the self signed certificate.
+However if you want to buy an certificate, go and do so.
+It will be only for your benefit

+##Features
+* SSL enabled
+* Full live system overview
+* CPU, GPU, RAM load & temperature
+* Fun and slick GUI
+* Custom Dashboard page with useful widgets
+* Web SSH client
+* Mobile compatibility
+* Responsiveness
+* Low resource requirements
+* Process overview
+* Useful graphs and time logs

 ##Changelog

 ######v0.0.2
 * Added index.html file with a 3D Raspberry Pi model
 * Base Framework for animating 3D elements